waruk/pluralsight-webapi/CityInfo.API/docs/README.md

 **Definition**: An abstraction that reduces complexity and aims to make the code , safe for the repository implementation, persistance ignorant.

-persistance ignorant = alows the choise ofpersistance technology at method level.
+persistance ignorant = alows the choise of persistance technology at method level.
 Eg. EF for creating an entity, ADO.NET for retriving an entity.